 ye bring more wrath upon Israel by profaning the sabbath.

 What type of “wrath” would be upon Israel for profaning the Sabbath?
 The “wrath” is the penalty that the nation

 will suffer for breaking the Sabbath.
 The penalty for Sabbath breaking and idolatry is national captivity.

 Leviticus 26:1-6; 14-17; 31-35 Ye shall make you no idols nor graven image, neither rear you up a standing image, neither shall ye set up any

-image of stone in your land, to bow down unto it: for I am Yahweh your Elohim.
+image of stone in your land, to bow down unto it: for I am the LORD your God.
 Ye shall keep my sabbaths, and

-reverence my sanctuary: I am Yahweh.
+reverence my sanctuary: I am the LORD.
 If ye walk in my statutes, and keep my commandments, and do them; Then I

 will give you rain in due season, and the land shall yield her increase, and the trees of the field shall yield